-The department’s three degree options and certificate share a foundation of study that emphasizes the fundamental concepts of basic art and design.
+The department’s two degree options and certificate share a foundation of study that emphasizes the fundamental concepts of basic art and design.
 Each option provides a self-contained path of study that enacts the college’s general education goals, and promotes student learning outcomes that equip our students with the habits of mind and general competencies of an educated person.
 We guide our students to become thinking individuals who are adaptable to today’s changing environment; we prepare our students for transfer to four-year institutions or professional achievement.

 Visual Art students enter our programs with various goals that range from completion of the Graphics Design Certificate in order to begin new careers, to attaining an A.S. degree in order to transfer to four-year art programs.
 Some focus strictly on portfolio development for transfer, while others are in search of personal enrichment.
 Non-art majors take art courses to fulfill their Humanities (C) electives.